 The package is deceiving; fresh-faced with a warm smile and gentle voice, singer-songwriter Ashley Robertson is a young woman with an already impressive amount of critical and international acclaim for her distinct brand of country music storytelling, folky introspectiveness and bluegrass energy.

-She again topped the Independent, European & UK country charts with her self-written bluegrass single “A Letter” and began earnest work writing and recording her sophomore album.
+She again topped the U.S. Independent, European & UK country charts with her self-written bluegrass single “A Letter” and began writing and recording her sophomore album “Woman in the White Dress”.
 According to Larry Delaney of Country Music News she “steps into full control of the project by writing all of the songs, and producing”.
-Ashley was subsequently invited to perform for the prestigious Songwriter’s Showcase during the Canadian Country Music Awards.
-She also toured Australia in January 2011 and performed at the legendary Tamworth Country Music Festival.
+Ashley was subsequently invited to perform for the prestigious Songwriter’s Showcase during the Canadian Country Music Awards and performed at the Tamworth Country Music Festival in Australia.